cs1302uga/cs1302-tutorials/web/http.rst

    HttpRequest request = HttpRequest.newBuilder()
        .uri(location) // sets this HttpRequest's request URI .build();      // builds and returns an HttpRequest.

-The authors' use of the |builder_pattern|_ prevents the construction of incomplete request objects.
-Most of the methods provided by |HttpRequest_Builder|
-merely update the request information stored in the builder object, then just return a reference to builder object itself so that you can update it further via additional method calls.
-Once all the request information is specified, the ``build()`` method is called to construct the actual |HttpRequest|
-object.

 .. |get_a_license| replace:: get a license
 .. _get_a_license: https://docs.github.com/en/rest/reference/licenses#get-a-license